swcarpentry/DEPRECATED-site/blog/2014/10/a-new-template-for-lessons.md

     See "Introductory Slides" below.

 4.  `glossary.md`: definitions of key terms.
-    This is the API for the lesson, i.e., what it exports that other lessons can use.
+    This is what the lesson exports that other lessons can use (just as an API is the functions a library exports for other code to use).
     See "Glossary" below.

 5.  `reference.md`: a reference guide to key terms and commands, syntax, etc.,